run-llama/llama_index/docs/how_to/vector_stores.md

 display(Markdown(f"<b>{response}</b>"))
 ```

-Qdrant also stores documents alongside vectors.
-Here's how to use Qdrant:
+Qdrant also stores both documents and vectors.
+This is an example of how to use Qdrant:

 ![](/_static/vector_stores/qdrant_reader.png)